SAP-samples/teched2024-AD181/exercises/ex4.1/README.md

 ## Build your app for deployment

 1. You should already have your app open in SAP Build Apps from the previous exercise.
-If not, you can return to the Lobby to open the Bonus Barcode app.
-If you need assistance with this, refer to [Accessing your BTP trial account, subaccount, and the SAP Build Lobby](../lobbyaccess/)
+If not, you can return to the [SAP Build Lobby](https://lcapteched.eu10.build.cloud.sap/lobby) to open the Bonus Barcode app.

 2. Select the Launch tab